The Sahm Recession Is Here

 Commentary

-In the last several years, the jobs report has proved to be one of the more interesting statistical releases from the Bureau of Labor Statistics (BLS).
+In the past several years, the jobs report has proved to be one of the more interesting statistical releases from the Bureau of Labor Statistics (BLS).
 Reading it is a bit like playing a shell game at the county fair.
 You know the bean is under one of the shells but they move around so quickly that it is hard to find.

 That situation has now officially changed.
 The unemployment rate has clicked up to 4.3 percent.
-That is not high by 21st century standards (but it is high by 1950–60s standards) but what matters here is the trend line.
+That is not high by 21st-century standards (but it is high by 1950–60s standards) but what matters here is the trend line.
 It just keeps rising.

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)